 So, I broke out the heavy-duty stuff!
 I’d imagine that wood glue would work just fine for this project though.
 If you haven’t worked with cork board before, it’s really easy to cut.
 Scissors or an utility/craft knife will easily cut through it.
 Here’s how it looked before we hung any of the medals on the board.
 (Side note: this very unfinished picture is from our Oregon house.
 And yes, we eventually did paint those patches on the wall!)

 When I was done, we hung the door from its hinges!
 I simply spray painted them black using some leftover spray paint.
 I considered spraying the screw heads black too, but decided they didn’t bother me as they were.

 When Awesome Runner Husband adds a new running bib, he staples it to the board.
 Some of his medals are stapled on there as well.
 Others are pinned up with a thumbtack.

 I love the “collected over time” look the board currently has because it truly has filled in one race at a time!

 There are a few pictures up there too to keep things interesting!
 Even the kids have a medal they received from running their first race.

 This board makes a BIG impact in our office and talk about a conversation starter!
 I love that I was able to incorporate the fruits of his labor into our home’s decor in a way that makes both of us happy.
 Most of all, I’m proud of him for all that he’s accomplished and for truly changing his lifestyle and health.
 It doesn’t just impact him, but our entire family in a truly positive way,

-If you’ve done any DIY projects with doors, I’d love to see them! if you’re a runner or getting into running, let me know!
-The running community is one of the most welcoming groups of people on the planet.
+If you’ve done any DIY projects with doors or discovered other ways to display medals and ribbons, I’d love to see them! if you’re a runner or getting into running, let me know!
+The running community is one of the most welcoming groups of people on the planet – they all deserve a nice racing trophy display door.
 Even though I mainly stick to the treadmill, I have found so much encouragement from them.

 Have a happy day!